10 Things I Hate About Bike Touring

 Just some guys asking us if we have children

-Otkuda, otkuda?” meaning “where are you coming from?”, “Dieti iest, dieti?” meaning “Do you have kids?” are the first phrases in Russian you’ll learn while cycling in Central Asia… but no worries, you will hear the exact same questions everywhere.
-Others are: “are you married?”, “why are you doing this?”, “where are you going?”, “where do you sleep?”, “how much does your bike cost?”.
+Otkuda, otkuda?” meaning “Where are you coming from?”, “Dieti iest, dieti?” meaning “Do you have kids?” are the first phrases in Russian you’ll learn while cycling in Central Asia… but no worries, you will hear the exact same questions everywhere.
+Others are: “Are you married?”, “why are you doing this?”, “where are you going?”, “Where do you sleep?”, “how much does your bike cost?”.

 Surely is nice to connect with locals, but sometimes is just so boring to repeat yourself, especially in some countries, like Kazakhstan for example, where literally every car passing by stops to interrogate you.
 Luckily there are not so many cars in Kazakhstan.